Products, Projects, Processes

 On that basis, standard work units can be associated to development flows themselves derived from development problems.
 Road-maps can then be organized along architecture tiers and model layers:

-- Architecture tiers deal with products dependencies: standalone, shared and transient, shared and persistent, communications.
+- Architecture tiers deal with functional dependencies: standalone (no dependency), shared and transient, shared and persistent, communications.

 - Model layers take into account stakeholders and concerns along application life-cycle: business, functionalities, components.